Test Automation as a Service: The Complete Guide to TAaS

 • You lack in-house resources or expertise.
 Establishing testing automation from the ground up is a big endeavor that requires strong AQA expertise and enough resources to fill key roles.
 With TAaS, you can find specialists even with the rarest expertise and quickly assemble the perfect team.

 • You need highly specific types of testing.
 There are testing types, such as compatibility testing or regression testing, that most testers are familiar with and can do successfully.
 But what if your project requires activities like hardware and IoT testing or HIPAA compliance testing?
-In that case, your best bet is a TAaaS vendor with proven expertise in the required field.
+In that case, your best bet is a TAaS vendor with proven expertise in the required field.

 • You require an outside perspective.
-When automation is done by your internal development team, the results of testing may be biased, as developers want software to work and are not usually conditioned to look for bugs.
+When automation is done by your internal development team, the results of testing may be biased, as developers want software to work and are not conditioned to look for bugs.
 An outside team is free of this bias and can therefore deliver more reliable results on a continuous basis.

 • You want to leverage cloud services.
 While it is possible to use the cloud on most AQA projects, a typical automated testing as a service solution actively employs cloud services to establish the necessary infrastructure, analyze test data and generate reports, improve test scripts, and implement a more efficient CI/CD process.